kgar/foundry-vtt-tidy-5e-sheets/src/css/README.md

   }
 }

 /* Bad.
 Just...no.
-Not any more. */
-.tidy5e-sheet {
+Not if we can at all avoid it. */ .tidy5e-sheet {
-  .sheet-header .button-borderless:not(:disabled):hover i { color: … }
+  .sheet-header .header-control.button-borderless:not(:disabled):hover i { color: … }
 }
 ```